De Sitter-Invariant Black Holes: Minkowski and de Sitter as quotient spaces

-where:
+where

+are the translation and proper conformal generators~\cite{ConfCurrent}.
+According to the generators~\eqref{pi3}, all points of de Sitter are equivalent under a combination of translations and proper conformal transformations~\cite{ccc}, known as de Sitter translations.\footnote{The generators $\Pi_\nu$ are not really translations but pseudo-rotations in the planes $(4,\nu)$.}

-are, respectively, the translation and proper (or local) conformal generators~\cite{ConforGen}. \mbox{Equations~\eqref{transiM} and~\eqref{pi3}} show that, whereas Minkowski is transitive under translations, the de Sitter spacetime is transitive under a combination of translations and proper conformal~transformations~\cite{dStrans}.
+Equations~\eqref{transiM} and~\eqref{pi3} show that, whereas Minkowski is transitive under translations, the de Sitter spacetime is transitive under a combination of translations and proper conformal~transformations.
+As we will see in the next section, this difference plays a crucial role in deducing the gravitational field equations.